senayzz/Phishing-Project/README.md

+📧 Web Phishing Simulation Project
+<p style="font-size:24px;">This project is a <b>web-based simulation</b> developed to understand how <b>phishing attacks</b> are carried out and to raise <b>awareness</b> against such threats.
+Our project provides tools to help users comprehend <b>real-world phishing attempts</b>.</p>

+📜 Contents
+Project Purpose

+Features

+Technologies Used

+Contributors

+Additional Documents

+🎯 Project Purpose
+<p style="font-size:20px;">The main goal of this project is to better understand the techniques and methods behind **phishing attacks** and to provide education on this topic.
+Through this simulation, users can learn how **phishing attacks** are conducted and become more aware of how to protect themselves.</p>
+The project specifically aims to:

+Raise Awareness: Share the dangers and common techniques of phishing attacks with users.

+Provide Education: Offer knowledge about real-world attack types and teach users how to defend against them.

+Simulation Experience: Allow users to experience phishing attacks in a safe environment.

+Detailed objectives of the project can be found in the WebFinalProject.pdf file.

+🌟 Features
+<p style="font-size:20px;">Our project offers various tools and features for users:</p>
+Admin Panel: A detailed control panel for admin users, allowing management of email templates, user monitoring, and data analysis.

+Email Templates: Ability to create and manage email templates used in phishing attacks.
+Different attack scenarios can be created.

+Statistics Tracking: Monitoring of email open rates and other statistics to measure the effectiveness of the attacks.

+Popular Websites: Creation of copies of popular websites used in phishing attacks, enabling the development of deception scenarios through these sites.

+🛠 Technologies Used
+<p style="font-size:20px;">We used the following technologies in our project, with justifications for each selection:</p>

+ASP.NET Core: A high-performance, secure, and widely supported web development framework.
+Used for backend functionalities.

+PostgreSQL: A high-performance, open-source database system with a large community.
+Used for data management and storage.

+HTML, CSS, JavaScript: Core web technologies used for building the user interface.
+Helped create a modern and responsive UI.

+Bootstrap: A popular CSS framework for creating user-friendly and responsive interfaces.
+Provided fast and effective design solutions.

+Node.js: A JavaScript-based, fast, and scalable server-side platform.
+Used for backend processing.

+🤝 Contributors
+<p style="font-size:20px;">Contributors to this project:</p>
+Sena YILMAZ: Backend development, database integration, and frontend development.
+Major contributions to the database structure, backend processes, and frontend coding.

+Erdem KURT: User interface design, frontend development, and database integration.
+Actively worked on user experience design, frontend coding, and database structure.

+📚 Additional Documents
+<p style="font-size:20px;">The documentation of our project is attached below.</p> (Document is in English.)
+WebFinalProject.pdf

 # 📧 **Web Phishing Simulation Project**

 <p style="font-size:24px;">Bu proje, <b>kimlik avı saldırılarının</b> nasıl gerçekleştirildiğini anlamak ve bu tür saldırılara karşı <b>farkındalık yaratmak</b> amacıyla geliştirilen bir <b>web simülasyonudur</b>.
 Projemiz, kullanıcıların <b>gerçek dünyadaki kimlik avı girişimlerini</b> anlamalarına yardımcı olacak araçlar sunar.</p>